Neverland (miniseries): Plot

 Hook tells Peter he wants to go back to London and persuades Peter to show him the mountain passage and the mineral pool.
 Once they reach the passage, Jimmy betrays Peter and reveals that the pirates followed them.
 Bonnie immerses herself in the mineral dust, but since only the innocent can use the pool, Bonnie instead burns to death and Hook takes over as captain.
 Furious, Hook reveals with rage to Peter that he was once engaged to his mother and killed his father when he found out about their affair.
-The tree spirits, angry that Peter lead Hook to them, erase Peter's memory.
+The tree spirits, angry that Peter led Hook to them, erase Peter's memory.
 Tinker Bell defends Peter and is ostracized from her people.

 The Lost Boys restore Peter's memory and he leads them to the pirates in the hopes of finding the orb.
 Peter follows Hook to the orb, while the Indians arrive and fight the pirates.
 Peter duels with Hook, while Aaya leads the Lost Boys against the pirates.
 While fighting, Tinker Bell is badly injured.
 Peter finds the orb, but is unable to escape before the cave collapses.
-At the end of a sword fight, Peter cuts off the Hook's hand, and a crocodile swallows it, along with Peter's father's watch, which Hook had stolen after murdering him.
+At the end of a sword fight, Peter cuts off Hook's hand, and a crocodile swallows it, along with Peter's father's watch, which Hook had stolen after murdering him.
 Hook asks Peter to kill him, but he refuses because he's not like him.

 Some time later, the boys are living with the Natives when they are surprised to see Peter and Tinker Bell reappear.
 He tells them that he managed to activate the orb before the cave collapsed, returning to London.
 He stole the London orb, and hid it so no one else can use it, before activating it one last time to return to Neverland.
 Curly suddenly points out to Peter that his shadow is missing, thus leading into the events of the original story.